Master109/DRODRPG/DRODRPG/Assets/UnitySerializer/readme.txt

 You can also use SerializeThis to make a single private member be stored

-StoreInformation2 and PrefabIdentifier both have custom inspectors that let you choose which components will be saved.
+StoreInformation and PrefabIdentifier both have custom inspectors that let you choose which components will be saved.
 By default all components are serialized.